RobThree/NGeoNames/README.md

 As long as your parser implements `IParser<MyEntity>` you're good to go.
 A parser can skip a fixed number of lines in a file (for example a 'header' record), skip comments (for example lines starting with `#`) and you can even specify the encoding to use etc. Examples and more information can be found in the unittests.

 Another thing to note is that the `GeoFileReader` will try to "autodetect" if the file is a plain text file (`.txt` extension) or a GZipped file (`.gz` extension).
 Support for GZip was added to keep the footprint of the files lower when desired.
 This will, however, trade-off I/O speed and CPU load for space.
-The `ReadRecords<T>()` method has an overload wher you can explicitly specify the type of the file (should you want to use your own file-extensions like `.dat` for example).
+The `ReadRecords<T>()` method has an overload where you can explicitly specify the type of the file (should you want to use your own file-extensions like `.dat` for example).

 > Support for compressing downloaded files using the `GeoFileDownloader` on the fly is planned for a later version; for now you will have to GZip the files manually.